Same face syndrome is when anime shows copy and paste faces from their earlier projects.

 Lucky Star, also by Kyoto Animation takes advantage of same face syndrome to create plenty of characters.
 Some of who are memorable.

-In this anime Kyoani uses slightly different design styles to what it usually pumps out.
+In this anime Kyoani uses slightly different

 They look different to other Kyoani shows.